Pro-phet123/LikeLogic-Engine/README.md

 ## Using The Web Application

-**1. Explore Visualizations:** Choose a metric from the dropdown menu to visualize its trends over time.Provide Input for Prediction: Enter the following values:Number of unlikes per dayNumber of video replays per dayNumber of users who engaged with the page per dayClick Predict: The application will display the predicted number of daily likes.Dataset
+**1. Explore Visualizations:** Choose a metric from the dropdown menu to visualize its trends over time.

+**2. Provide Input for Prediction:** Enter the following values:

+Number of unlikes per day.
+Number of video replays per day.
+Number of users who engaged with the page per day.

+**3. Click Predict:** The application will display the predicted number of daily likes.

+## Dataset

 The application utilizes a dataset of Facebook post interactions containing 1226 features and 34,328 entries.

-Model
+## Model

 The prediction model is a linear regression model trained on the provided dataset.

+## Technology Stack

+Python

+Streamlit

+Lottie

+NumPy

+Seaborn

+TensorFlow

+Matplotlib

+Pandas

+Keras

+Joblib

+## Additional Information

-Technology StackPythonStreamlitLottieNumPySeabornTensorFlowMatplotlibPandasKerasJoblibAdditional InformationThe linear_regression_model.joblib file contains the trained machine learning model.The interactions.csv file contains the Facebook post interactions dataset.Contact
+The linear_regression_model.joblib file contains the trained machine learning model.

+The interactions.csv file contains the Facebook post interactions dataset.

+## Contact

-For any questions or feedback, please reach out to [your name or contact information].
+For any questions or feedback, please reach out to [Name: Olalemi Olaoluwakintan, E-mail: olalemiolaoluwakintan@gmail.com].